IAreKyleW00t/verified-bot-commit/README.md

 > Using this Action with your own [Personal Access Token (PAT)] is **not** recommended.
 > See [limitations](#limitations) for more details.

+This action supports Linux, macOS and Windows runners (results may vary with self-hosted runners).

 ## Quick Start

 ```yaml